gkipkirui1/DSF-PT08P5-GROUP4-CAPSTONE-PROJECT/README.md

   * We will also handled class imbalance since our class feature is highly imbalanced.
   * First, we removed unnecessary columns from our dataframe because:
       > State and City since it has been combined under Transaction_Location column.

-      > Customer and transaction related columns that may not impact on our models
+      > Customer and transaction related columns that may not impact on our models.

       > Age_group as it was feature engineered for EDA purposes.

       > Column 'transaction_datetime' is not needed as we have Transaction_Day and Transaction_Hour to represent the same information as transaction_datetime.

   * After dropping the column the dataset has 200000 rows and 16 columns

 # 📌 Machine Learning Models